 Hong Kong enjoys a unique cultural heritage that is informed by both its Eastern identity and Western history.
-While the city was handed back to China as a Special Administrative Region in 1997 after more than a century and a half of British rule, you can still find vestiges of the colonial era preserved in grand buildings and various cultural traditions.
+While the city was handed back to China as a Special Administrative Region in 1997 after more than a century and a half of British rule, you can still find vestiges the past preserved in grand buildings and various cultural traditions.
 If you want to take a step back in time, this one-day itinerary will guide you through notable sights and experiences that showcase Britain’s influence on the city.

 Opened in 1906, the iconic red-brick structure known asis one of the oldest buildings in Sheung Wan District.
 The majestic Edwardian-style building now houses retail shops that sell traditional crafts, fabrics, clothing and accessories.
 There are also a handful of snack shops, a bakery and a restaurant for those who skipped breakfast or are feeling peckish, but it’s worth venturing out into the surrounding neighbourhood where you’ll find a greater variety of dining options.